telerik/fiddler-everywhere-docs/knowledge-base/live-traffic-pane.md

 ### Removing All Sessions

-Use the **Remove All** button to automatically remove all captured traffic from the **Live Traffic** list.
+Use the **Remove All** button to automatically remove all captured traffic from the **Live Traffic** grid.
 To remove only specific sessions, select the desired ones and use the remove options from [the context menu]({%slug web-sessions-list%}#remove).

 ### Searching